-Learn more about the County Role in Food Systems
+Learn more about the County Role in Human Services

-www.naco.org/resources/county-role-foodsystems
+www.naco.org/topics/human-services

 THE ROLE OF SNAP IN COMBATING FOOD INSECURITY

 Understanding Food Insecurity

 The primary goal of SNAP is to reduce food insecurity, which the U.S. Department of Agriculture (USDA) defines as a lack of consistent access to enough food for an active, healthy life.
 Food insecurity often corresponds with poor nutrition, both of which negatively impact health, educational outcomes and productivity in all individuals, but especially in children.